IBMDeveloperUK/Audio-Classification-w.-Convolutional-Neural-Networks/README.md

 # Audio Classification w.
 Convolutional Neural Networks

-In this workshop you will learn how to construct a neural network using Keras with a Tensorflow backend to classify spectrograms of audio files of 1 of _n_ speakers (golly, that's dense...).
+In this workshop you will learn how to construct a densely connected convolutionalneural network using Keras with a Tensorflow backend to classify spectrograms of audio files of 1 of _n_ speakers (golly, that's dense...).

 _ahem_

-In this workshop, you'll learn how to tell which of two people is speaking - namely Stephen Colbert or Conan O'Brien.
+In this workshop, you'll learn how to tell which of two people is speaking - namely Stephen Colbert or Conan O'Brien - with neural networks.

 The workshop is aimed at people who are interested in learning about machine learning.